mgrider/inform-gen/README.md

 # inform-gen

 This is a public repo for my procedurally generated (proc-gen) inform project.
-I'm probably submitting this to #NaNoGenMo and ProcJam.
+It was created in November 2017, with the intent to submit it to #NaNoGenMo and ProcJam.

+There is more detail here: https://github.com/NaNoGenMo/2017/issues/89 ...as well as on my blog here: http://chesstris.com/2017/12/04/procjam-and-nanogenmo-postmortem/

 # install / requirements